Abi, Cross River State: Agbo

 The first Itigidi man is said to have evolved from a tree which is secreting to the Itigidi man known to them as (Ekomoti).
 It is a huge tree that bears yellowish fruit and when eaten it taste sour.
 It is said that the Itigidi man was formed from that tree, the tree was said to have produced a mud-like substance on its bark which with time developed and hatched to a human-like figure.
 This human stayed and was nursed by the tree until he grew up and was able to fend for himself.
 He left the tree and started moving round the forest in search of food.
 He would eat wild fruits, berries, and whatever he thought was eatable.
 One day when he was exploring the forest he found himself by the tree where he evolved from, but this time he found another creature like him with slight difference in the feature.
 He took her and went out together to gather fruits and exploit the forest.
 They started procreating and formed a little village which they called the Lebama (Ekpolodol) otherwise known as the hill of mounds.
 That was how they came to existence, developed, and now the Itigidi community has come to stay.
 The tree remains sacred in the land of Itigidi.
 The tree is not used as fuel wood in Itigidi, dead wood of that tree is being used to create fence in the farms of the Itigidi man and his surroundings.
 It is believed that any young woman who burns that wood will not procreate, therefore it is only old women who are above the age of chilled bearing that can burn the wood or use as fuel.

+Climate

+In Abi, the dry season is hot and usually cloudy, the wet season is warm and cloudy, and the climate is uncomfortable all year round.
+Throughout the year, the average temperature fluctuates between 20 °C to 31 °C; it is rarely lower or higher than 16 °C or 33 °C.

+The climate of Abi is classified as savanna or tropical wet and dry.
+The district's annual temperature is 28.24 °C (82.83 °F), which is -1.22% colder than the average for Nigeria.
+Abi usually experiences 260.34 wet days (71.33% of the time) and 270.19 millimetres (10.64 inches) of precipitation every year.